 Exceptions to the ordinary means of satisfying the requirement, or to the timing of the requirement, can be granted only by the Administrative Board upon the recommendation of the student’s Resident Dean.
 Students who fail to meet the requirement by the beginning of the junior year, or in the timeframe specified by the Administrative Board, are subject to disciplinary action.

 Placement exams in a few languages will be available online to entering students over the summer before they arrive at Harvard; students looking to place into courses in these languages, or who plan to satisfy the language requirement in these languages, are strongly encouraged to take the exam over the summer before the start of their first year.
 A student whose score on the online exam indicates sufficient mastery of the language to satisfy the requirement will need to take a brief, proctored follow-up exam after arriving on campus and before the course registration deadline.
-Placement exams in these languages, as well as many others, will also be administered to freshmen at a designated time during Opening Days.
+Placement exams in these languages, as well as many others, will also be administered to first year students at a designated time during Opening Days.
 Upperclassmen interested in taking a language placement exam should be in touch with the relevant department prior to the start of the term.
+Language placement exams will also be available to take in January prior to the spring term.
+Students may not repeatly take exams in the same language.

 Students wishing to fulfill the language requirement in a language for which the College does not provide a standard placement exam will need to consult with the Office of Undergraduate Education by contacting firstname.lastname@example.org as soon as possible upon admission to the College.
 Students may request to take a special examination in any language in which an appropriate examination can be given by a member of the Faculty familiar with the standards of the language requirement or by a qualified examiner identified by the Office of Undergraduate Education.
 Special language examinations will be scheduled as quickly as possible, but students should plan to take either a placement examination in another language if possible or a first-year course in another language to maximize their options pending the result of the special examination.
 Students who plan to fulfill the language requirement by special examination should consult with their Resident Dean prior to registering for courses.